-Hearing Test in Las Vegas and Henderson, NV
+Hearing Test in Las Vegas, NV and Henderson, NV

 At Desert Valley Audiology, we use state-of-the-art equipment to perform a few different types of hearing tests.
 Our methods allow us to detect whether you have hearing loss, what type, how much, and the likely causes of it.
-Our goal is not only to treat the hearing loss you have, but to empower you with the knowledge of how to prevent further hearing loss down the road.
+Our goal is not only to treat the hearing loss you have but to empower you with the knowledge of how to prevent further hearing loss down the road.
+Schedule your hearing test with us in Las Vegas, NV & Henderson, NV.

 How to Prepare for a Hearing Test